International Consortium of Investigative Journalists: Collaborative journalism

 The ICIJ's collaborative journalism model has been described as a new departure for global journalism that embraces collaboration.
 ICIJ's cross-border collaboration, involves more than 140 newspapers, television and radio stations, and online media organizations, and is marked by transparency and peer scrutiny.
 The stories that result from the collaboration are published simultaneously around the world and made available to readers free.

+Funding

-The ICIJ is funded entirely by donations.
+The ICIJ is funded by donations.
+Financial supporters of the project include the Adessium Foundation, the Bertha Foundation, the National Endowment for Democracy and the Open Society Foundations.

 Awards and recognition

 ICIJ's collaborations have received several awards, including the 2017 Pulitzer Prize for Explanatory Reporting.
 Their work to uncover financial secrecy was nominated for the 2021 Nobel Peace Prize.
 In 2021, the ICIJ also won a News Emmy along with PBS Frontline for its Luanda Leaks investigation and was named a Pulitzer Prize finalist for the FinCEN Files.

 In 2022, the ICIJ was awarded the Katharine Graham Award for courage and accountability by the White House Correspondents’ Association.
 ICIJ also received an Honourable Mention award at the 2022 Allard Prize for International Integrity.

 The ICIJ organized the bi-annual Daniel Pearl Awards for Outstanding International Investigative Reporting.
 The award is currently not being awarded.

 GuideStar, a nonprofits evaluator, gave the ICIJ a "Gold Seal of Transparency" in 2019.